 What is ERP Software?

-Enterprise Resource Planning (ERP) software products, such as ALERE, are unified software systems that help organizations manage their entire business by integrating all their workflows and processes within a single platform.
-Instead of having separate software for accounting, inventory, manufacturing, planning, and customer management, an ERP system combines all these functions into a single piece of software, utilizing a relational database, which enables information to flow seamlessly between departments.
-By eliminating disparate systems, an organization can realize notable benefits, such as eliminating data duplication between disparate business programs, providing a means to relate data between system functions, enabling more insightful reporting, and allowing stakeholders to efficiently leverage historical data for decision making.
+Enterprise Resource Planning (ERP) software products, such as ALERE, are unified systems that help organizations manage their entire business by integrating every workflow and process on one platform.
+Instead of running separate programs for accounting, inventory, manufacturing, planning, and customer management, an ERP system combines these functions into a single application built on a relational database, which lets information flow seamlessly between departments.
+Consolidating those systems delivers real benefits: it removes duplicate data across programs, connects related information across functions, enables more insightful reporting, and lets stakeholders draw on historical data to make better decisions.

 A typical ERP system contains several core modules that mirror the key functions of most businesses.
 The financial management module handles accounting, budgeting, and financial reporting.
 Supply chain management tracks inventory, manages suppliers, and oversees procurement.
-Customer relationship management helps track sales leads, customer interactions, and service requests.
-Manufacturing modules coordinate production planning with a range of work order utilities, BOM management, route management, and schedulers.
-These modules work together to capture and instantly propagate data within the ERP system, so activities within one facet of the organization automatically update related information throughout the system.
+Customer relationship management tracks sales leads, customer interactions, and service requests.
+Manufacturing modules coordinate production planning through work order tools, bill-of-materials (BOM) management, routing, and scheduling.
+Together, these modules capture and instantly propagate data, so activity in one part of the organization automatically updates related information everywhere else.

 How does ERP software differ from bookkeeping?